When can you object?

 In general, the government must take a decision within 6 weeks after the day on which the submission period for the objection has elapsed.
 If there is an advisory committee, the decision period is 12 weeks.
 The public authority can extend the objection period by 6 weeks, for instance if they need more information from you to take the correct decision.
 You have to be notified if a decision period is extended.

 Penalty when deciding late

 If the government fails to take a decision by the prescribed deadline, you are entitled to a penalty payment.
-You can use the (Dutch-language) Penalty payment for late decisions form to obtain this payment.
-The Tax and Customs Administration has an own Penalty form in the event of an overdue decision (Dutch).
+You will have to send them a so-called notice of default (ingebrekestelling) by completing the (Dutch-language) Penalty payment for late decisions form.
+The Tax and Customs Administration has its own Penalty form in the event of an overdue decision (in Dutch).

 This will give the public authority another 2 weeks to reach the decision.
 If the government fails to take a decision by then, the penalty payment starts running.
 The penalty payment increases for each day you did not receive an answer.